luisherranz/deepsignal/README.md

 state.counter = 1;
 ```

-We can pass the signal directly to JSX to mutate the DOM directly and bypass the `Component` rerenders:
+We can pass the signal directly to JSX and Preact will mutate the DOM instead of rerendering `Component`:

 ```js
 const state = deepSignal({ counter: 0 });